‘Kentaurenschale’ (‘Bowl with Centaurs’ or ‘Fertility Bowl’)

 Right: the original plaster model of Fechter, again displayed at the ‘Münchener Internationalen Kunstausstellung 1905’.

 ‘Der Fechter’ displayed at the 20th Exhibition of the ‘Wiener Secession’, Vienna, March 1904.

 Left: Another cast of Fechter by Lederer is located at the Kurt-Riess sportfields in Leverkussen.
 This cast was commissioned in 1923 by Carl Duisberg, Chairman of the Board of Direktors of Bayer AG.

 Left: der Fechter’ by Lederer, displayed at the ‘Herbst-Ausstellung‘ of the Preussische Akademie der Künste, Berlin, 1940.
 Depicted on the cover of the exhibition catalog.

-Right: ‘Der Fechter’ by Lederer in the Kaiser Friedrich Museum in the city of Magdeburg.
+Middle and right: ‘Der Fechter’ by Lederer in the Kaiser Friedrich Museum in the city of Magdeburg.